 - i) Redevelopment of demolished or vacant properties will address areas of greatest need throughout the state, where vacant properties are contributing to declining land values.
-Eligible redevelopment activities include acquisition, rehabilitation and new construction of housing for eligible ownership or rental use as permanent housing. - ii) Subgrantee financing for acquisition and redevelopment activities will be made available in the form of a deferred-payable zero-interest loan.
+Eligible redevelopment activities include acquisition, rehabilitation and new construction of housing for eligible ownership or rental use as permanent housing - ii) Subgrantee financing for acquisition and redevelopment activities will be made available in the form of a deferred-payable zero-interest loan.
 The loan will be due three years from the contract start date.
-All or a portion of the subgrantee loan may be converted to financing for eligible households under the same terms and conditions as Use A -Financing Mechanisms, at or prior to the subgrantee loan date.

-- Acquisition, rehabilitation and new construction of residential properties must result in permanent housing.
-Properties must be sold to eligible households at a price no higher than the cost to acquire and construct the home (some activity delivery costs associated with the sale of the property may be included). - iv) Demolition as part of redevelopment is an eligible project expense, but it is limited to 10% of the NSP1-PI non-administrative costs.
-The requirements regarding demolition described herein will apply. - v) "Vacant properties" includes both vacant land and properties with vacant structures on the land; however, vacant land must be infill properties or previously developed.
+All or a portion of the subgrantee loan may be converted to financing for eligible households under the same terms and conditions as Use A -Financing Mechanisms. - Acquisition, rehabilitation and new construction of residential properties must result in permanent housing.
+Properties must be sold to eligible households at a price no higher than the cost to acquire and construct the home (some activity delivery costs associated with the sale of the property may be included). - iv) Demolition as part of redevelopment is an eligible project expense, but it is limited to 10% of the NSP non-administrative costs. - v) "Vacant properties" includes both vacant land and properties with vacant structures on the land; however, vacant land must be infill properties or previously developed.
 "Greenfield" sites may not be acquired under Eligible Use (E). - vi) Activity Delivery Cost Limits: Activity Delivery costs for Redevelopment will be limited to 20% of the NSP non-administrative costs per housing unit or property.